StevenLomon/CS50-final-project/README.md

 ### S3 Bucket and setting up IAM and other AWS set up
 An S3 Bucket was created An IAM User was created that has full access to S3 and AWS Rekognition (I realized mid-project that AWS Rekognition is not available in the Stockholm region haha, so I decided to re-create the Bucket and use Frankfurt (eu-central-1) since Stockholm and Frankfurt are in the same time zone.
 A list of service availability by region can be found here: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)

 After succesfully setting up and implementing Rekognition and playing around to see which labels it can and can’t snap up, it quickly became evident that “Rubber duck” is not a label.
 But it can detect “Duck” with 98.51734924316406 confidence and “Toy” with 57.209102630615234 confidence.
 This was the ticket haha; Duck + Toy = Rubber duck.
 Some code was written to implement this logic of combining the labels of Duck and Toy, taking the average of their confidence to get Rubber Duck confidence haha!

+To display the uploaded image, public read had to be enabled as a Bucket Policy for the S3 bucket.
+Since this is not in production and just a rather silly project, this is okay.

 ### The Flask front-end
 Coding and implementation of the Flask front end then commenced.
 (I made sure that the button on the index front page linked correctly to the image route and that the image route can be reached by clicking the Upload Image button.
 The biggest lesson to take away from being stuck here for a little while is that the actions in the .html files should link to the routes, not html files haha)

+### Image validation
-All image validation was added and then instead of saving the image locally to an uploads folder, the image is uploaded to our S3 bucket like we tried out in rekognition.py.
+All image validation was added and then instead of saving the image locally to an uploads folder, the image is uploaded to the S3 bucket (like I tried out earlier in rekognition.py).
 Two things of importance:
 1. s3.upload_fileobj had to be used and not s3.upload_file since it's a file uploaded through a Flask form and not stored locally on my filesystem.
 In a web application, it's more secure to handle files in memory (using file-like objects) rather than saving them to disk, which might expose them to unintended access!
 (THIS CHANGED LATER HOWEVER)
 2. It was important that file.seek(0) was added before uploading the image.
 An image to S3 could be uploaded before adding that little piece of code and the image was corrupted and couldn't be opened

-Interact with Rekognition to get a rubber duck confidence score Store the result in an SQLite3 database that I will create shortly Generate a unique result ID using uuid4
-Redirect to the result page where the result will be fetch using the resultID
+A max width of 400 pixels was applied to the displayed uploaded picture and a custom jinja filter was also added that is used when displaying the confidence score, very similar to the filter used in Finance.

 ### Setting up the SQLite Database
 The SQLite db connection was set up without the CS50 training wheels and a duck_results table was created.
 (A things that tripped me up was using TEXT for the primary key ID since we're using a unique uuid string and not a simple auto-incremental integer.
 I also had to consult with ChatGPT on how to deal with thread safety when using database connections in Flask.
 The solution is create a separate db connection everytime we insert or update something.
 Also created a separate script to set up the initial table since the 'before_first_request' decorator is depreciated)

-To display the uploaded image, public read had to be enabled as a Bucket Policy for the S3 bucket.
-Since this is not in production and just a rather silly project, this is okay.
-A max width of 400 pixels was applied to the displayed uploaded picture and a custom jinja filter was also added that is used when displaying the confidence score, very similar to the filter used in Finance.

 After being able to display succesful results where an image of an actual rubber duck was uploaded came the other scenario: when a rubber duck is not in the picture.
 After some consulting and reflecting, it was decided that the best course of action was to change the table schema.
 A new column duck_found was added which will be either 0 or 1 and NOT NULL will be removed from the confidence_score column.
 This allows for an if statement in the result.html that uses the duck_found variable.